elite-se/plantestic-team-4/README.md

 ### Swagger based demo Server

-To run the Examples we included a demo server.
+To run our custom examples we included a swagger based demo server that offers a description of the example routes.
 It can be found in the `demo-server` folder.

 ### Ignore Requests

 It is now Possible to ignore a Request-Response Pair.
 This is done by adding a `?` before the `GET/POST`.
 This is shown in the example `garden_scenario_2.puml`

-For this to work we extended the xtext grammer such that those Pairs get parsed differently.
+For this to work we extended the xtext grammar such that those Pairs get parsed differently.

 ### Asynchronous Request Response Pairs

-It is now possible to have Asynchronous Request-Response Pairs as answer to a Request-Response pair.
+It is now possible to have Asynchronous Request-Response Pairs as an answer to a Request-Response pair, that is an additional Request-Response pair will be executed after a customisable time interval after the original pair.
 To illustrate this imagine the Following:

 We have a Request